OpenDSA/OpenDSA/RST/en/Development/Recurrence.rst

 This is the expanding step.
 These terms are again expanded, and so on, until a full series with no recurrence results.
-This yields a summation, and techniques for solving summations can then be used.
+This yields a :ref`summation <summation> <Summation>`, and techniques for solving summations can then be used.
-A couple of simple expansions were shown in
-Module :numref:`<Summations>`.
-A more complex example is given below.
+A more complex example is given next.

 .. topic:: Example